 Dye Easter Eggs and have your own Egg Hunt: You can still hide the eggs and let the kids find them.
 You could even fill a few plastic eggs with their favorite treats or small toys.
 Before the hunt, take a little time to dye some eggs for some typical Easter fun.
 There are hundreds of ideas and recipes for techniques that avoid dyes but still color your eggs.
 Most of the items needed are commonly found around the house, too.
 Some options include using stickers or paint, bedazzling your colored eggs, or make funny egg faces with mustaches and googly eyes.
 You can even “dye” eggs using Cool Whip and food coloring or Kool-Aid.

 Have your Own Easter Olympics: If you have your own yard (and even if you don’t) set up some games that the whole family can play.
 For outdoor events you could have a “Egg” toss (using water balloons), the egg race (everyone has to balance an egg on a spoon without dropping during the race) or have a Bunny sac race (hop in your sac and race to the finish).
-If you’re indoors only Amazon and other retailers have some fun Easter themed board games, or you could create your own version of pin the tail on the bunny.
+If you’re indoors only Amazon and other retailers have some fun, highly rated Easter themed games, or you could create your own version of pin the tail on the bunny.
 Make sure to offer the winners some fun prizes for the day.

 Remember, if you’re worried about setting up the kids with their annual Easter basket that Amazon, Target, and other retailers offer delivery and are still selling baskets, grass, and all of your favorite Easter treats, toys, and other basket-friendly products.
 There’s no reason that you can’t whip up something special without walking out your door!